Get Amazing Vision from FineVision Trifocal Intraocular Lenses

 While leading technology is essential, it is the surgeon that will make the critical difference to your vision result.

 When you visit Insight Eye Clinic, you will receive the best possible care from the staff and most importantly, Dr Graham Furness himself.
 Dr Furness leaves nothing to chance and therefore performs all of his own consultations and hand chooses each lens for every patient he sees to maintain our exceptionally high surgery success rate.
 Dr Furness began his first practice, Insight Eye Clinic, in 1999 and has been performing refractive surgery since 1996.
-He specialises in cataract surgery, laser eye surgery, implantable contact lenses (ICL), refractive lens exchange (RLE), pterygium removal and conjunctival graft, just to name a few.
+He specialises in cataract surgery, laser eye surgery, implantable contact lenses (ICL), refractive lens exchange (RLE), pterygium removal, intravitreal injections and conjunctival graft, just to name a few.

 It is also important that you feel comfortable and well informed upon meeting your Doctor and the staff.
 They are with you throughout your journey and should be able to share their unbiased knowledge and instill trust and confidence.